pusher/cide/man/cide-build.1.md

 DESCRIPTION
 -----------

-This is the default command that does most of the work and is invoked 99% of the command.
+This is the default command that does most of the work and is invoked most of the time.

 When invoked it will read the `cide.yml` file, generate a temporary `Dockerfile.cide` file, build it with *docker build*, start all the linked